vivekpandey1222/Documentation/nagios.md

 **deb**: Indicates that this is a binary package repository.

-**http://download.opensuse.org/repositories/devel:/kubic:/libcontainers:/stable/xUbuntu_20.04/**: This is the URL of the repository, pointing to the OpenSUSE Kubic libcontainers stable packages for Ubuntu 20.04.
+**http://download.opensuse.org/repositories/devel:/kubic:/libcontainers:/stable/xUbuntu_20.04/**: This is the URL of the repository, pointing to the  Kubic libcontainers stable packages for Ubuntu 20.04.

 **/etc/apt/sources.list.d/**: This is directory where The repository being added.